strapdata/elassandra/docs/elassandra/source/operations.rst

 ..
 CAUTION::

-   Elassandra requires keyspaces configured with the *NetworkTopologyStrategy* in order to map the Elasticsearch *index.number_of_replicas* to the cassandra replication factor minus one.
-You can change your Cassandra replication factor as explained `here <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsChangeKSStrategy.html>`_.
+   Elassandra requires keyspaces configured with the *NetworkTopologyStrategy* in order to map the Elasticsearch *index.number_of_replicas* into the Cassandra replication factor minus one.
+You can change your Cassandra replication factor as explained below: <https://docs.datastax.com/en/cassandra/3.0/cassandra/operations/opsChangeKSStrategy.html>`_.

 ..
 TIP::

    By default, as the standard Elasticsearch, index creation only returns a response to the client when all primary shards have been started, or the request times out (default is 30 seconds).
    To emulate the Elasticsearch routing table, shards hosted by dead nodes are primary or not according to the underlying Cassandra replication factor.
-   So, when there are some dead nodes, if the number of dead nodes is lower than the number of replicas in your create index request, index creation succeeds immediately with shards_acknowledged=true and index status is yellow, otherwise, index creation times out, shards_acknowledged=false and the index status is red, meaning that search requests will be inconsistent.
-Finally, the Elasticsearch parameter `wait_for_active_shards <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-wait-for-active-shards>`_ is useless in Elassandra, because Cassandra ensurea write consistency.
+   So, when there are some dead nodes, if the number of dead nodes is lower than the number of replicas in your create index request, index creation succeeds immediately with shards_acknowledged=true and index status is yellow.
+  Otherwise, index creation times out, shards_acknowledged=false and the index status is red, meaning that search requests will be inconsistent.
+Finally, the Elasticsearch parameter `wait_for_active_shards <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-wait-for-active-shards>`_ is useless in Elassandra, because Cassandra ensures write consistency.

-Deleting an Elasticsearch index does not remove any Cassandra data, it keeps the underlying Cassandra tables but removes Elasticsearch index files.
+Deleting an Elasticsearch index does not remove any Cassandra data, it keeps the underlying Cassandra tables but removes the Elasticsearch index files.

 .. code::